tesiatran/guessing-game/README.md

 ## Coding Instructions

 ### Layout Scope
-- Create a `index.html` file
+- Open the `index.html` file
-  - Make a `html` skeleton
   - Make sure to give your page an appropriate title
-- Add a set of `script` tags
-  - This will hold your javascript code
+- Note the script files that are included in the head
+  - jquery is loaded first so that your own JavaScript will have access to it
+  - The script tag with "src="main.js" connects the JavaScript you will write to the index.html page
-- Add an input field
+- Add an input field within the `body` tags
   - This input field will take the user's guess
   - Give it an id of `guess_input`
 - Add a div